-I am a graduate instructor at the University of South Florida and a former counselor-teacher at UVA's Young Writers Workshop.
+I am a Digital Teaching Fellow and Visiting Instructor at the University of South Florida and a former counselor-teacher at UVA's Young Writers Workshop.
 I've taught upper level fiction, multi-genre creative writing, and literature classes.
 My courses are largely exploratory, where students uncover their own aesthetics and styles of learning, and my pedagogy emphasizes the usefulness of self-interrogation and inquisitive processing in the classroom.

 Imagination, Narration, and Description

 Course Description: This course will introduce you to creative writing and art-making in the same way your uncle Kenny with the hook for a hand and the murderous pet parakeet introduces you to his collection of bootleg David Bowie albums: with excitement, with a more-than-healthy dose of weirdness, and with a barrage of more questions than you could possibly answer—in a good way.
 We'll develop tools and practices for writing and art-making across creative genre boundaries, including visual, audio, and digital storytelling.
 The course will culminate, just like uncle Kenny's introduction, with a deeper understanding of humanity, humaneness, and the various ways in which the human spirit expresses itself.

 Form and Technique of Fiction

 Course Description: If we take its title literally, we can understand that this course is designed around guiding you, writers, towards your essential nature as a fabricator through a series of established methods.
 In other words: you'll learn the tools of the trade in order to carve out your unique fiction writing process and style.